 Catholics for Choice fights for the rights of all individuals to have access to the full scope of reproductive healthcare, including abortion.
 Barriers to abortion access have the greatest impact on the poor, the vulnerable, and people of color.
 We are part of the majority of the faithful in the Catholic church who see abortion access as a social justice value—and a matter to be decided by one’s individual conscience.

 Questions About Abortion

 We've compiled these talking points to help inform Catholic conversations about abortion.

 Yes, Catholics have abortions.
 In fact, Catholic women have abortions at the same rate as other women.

 Catholics around the world support the right to legal abortion and believe that it can be a moral option.
 In the U.S., 56% of Catholics believe that abortion should be legal in all or most cases, and 68% believe that Roe v.
 Wade should not be overturned.

 Catholic teachings on abortion have changed over time.
 Many past and present Catholic theologians have said abortion can be a moral choice.
 Others disagree.

 St. Augustine and St. Thomas Aquinas, both Doctors of the Church, believed that the fetus did not become a person (or become “ensouled”) until later in the pregnancy.
 For much of the church’s history, Catholic popes made a clear distinction between ensouled and un-ensouled fetuses.
 The Vatican’s total ban on abortion was not codified until 1917.
 Even today, although the Vatican does not condone abortion, it has said definitively that it does not know when a developing life becomes a person.
 This history demonstrates that the Catholic tradition includes more than the teachings written down by popes and theologians.
 Catholicism is based on a deep respect for conscience, which each person must follow above all else when making a moral decision.

-The simple answer is that church law does not state that every woman who has an abortion is automatically excommunicated.
+The simple answer is that church law does not state that every person who has an abortion is automatically excommunicated.